flojoy-ai/docs/docs/instruments-database/Electronic Loads/Keysight-N3300A/Keysight-N3300A.md

 </TabItem>
 <TabItem value="QCodes Community" label="QCodes Community">

-To connect to a Keysight N3300A Electronic Load using Qcodes Community, you can use the following code:
+To connect to a Keysight (Agilent) N3300A Electronic Load using Qcodes Community, you can use the following code:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_N3300A import Keysight_N3300A